sooryaprakash31/AutomationScripts/WhatsappWishBot/README.md

 ## Setup

+- Download geckodriver from [here](https://github.com/mozilla/geckodriver/releases) and place it in the folder
 - Whatsapp Web must be synced with your account in Firefox browser
-- Copy Firefox default profile path here
+- Change Firefox default profile path [here]()
   - `about:profiles` in Firefox will list the profiles and their paths

 ## Execution